-After a year long crypto bull market, millions of new people introduced to crypto, and thousands of projects launched and generating fees — let’s just say things are different today:
+After a year-long crypto bull market, millions of new people introduced to crypto, and thousands of projects launched and generating fees — let’s just say things are different today:

 We’re now measuring DAO holdings in the millions.
 It doesn’t stop there even — widely adopted crypto protocols that have been built over the past year control huge treasuries of their native token, sometimes totaling in the billions in terms of the worth of those assets.
 An example of this is Uniswap, a massively successful protocol that allows for decentralized and permissionless trading of assets on Ethereum.
 Their treasury?
-About $7,200,000,000; or over seven billion dollars worth of mostly UNI tokens. (we can check this total along with treasury movements at anytime we want; the data is fully transparent and able to be queried by anyone!)
+About $7,200,000,000; or over seven billion dollars worth of mostly UNI tokens. (we can check this total along with treasury movements at any time we want; the data is fully transparent and able to be queried by anyone!)

-The affect of this massive wealth inflation by this category of organizations is wondrous.
+The effect of this massive wealth inflation by this category of organizations is wondrous.
 As Ethereum- founder Vitalik Buterin points out in this great blog post, funding of engineering and development for public blockchains is minuscule compared to the value they create.